-Kakamega Property, Kenya:
+Kakamega Properties, Kenya:

 The Company has applied for and was granted an Exclusive Prospecting License ("EPL") to cover the former Rosterman Mine and surrounding areas in Kenya.
 In addition, the Company has two other licenses in the immediate area.
-The licenses are currently in good standing until October 1, 2016.
+The licenses are currently awaiting renewal by Kenyan authorities.

-In order to maintain the licenses the Company is required to incur a minimum of Kenya Shillings ("KES") 5,000,000 (Canadian \$60,000) in exploration expenditures per year for each license.
+In order to maintain the licenses, the Company is required to incur a minimum of Kenya Shillings ("KES") 5,000,000 (Canadian \$60,000) in exploration expenditures per year for each license.
 The Company is also obligated to pay KES 10,000 (Canadian \$120) for all areas operated under pilot mining.